 – L.W., prior course participant

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "Apnea-Hypopnea index & research info were beneficial.
 Stressed the urgent need for the SLP's knowledge & education in this area for their patients!
-Also, the affect that OSA can have on dysphagia and vice versa."
+Also, the effect that OSA can have on dysphagia and vice versa."
 M.D.
 (Sep.
 2023)

-"It was helpful to learn about the overall lack of knowledge regarding OSA in speech pathology, and to bring awareness of the impact on our patients."
+"It was helpful to learn about the overall lack of knowledge regarding OSA in speech pathology and to bring awareness of the impact on our patients."
 L.L.
 (Sep.
 2023)

 "I enjoyed the entire contents of this course.
 I enjoy learning how many aspects of someone's life where we can intervene and help."
 E.N.
 (Aug.
 2023)

 "This course was clearly presented.
 I liked all of the information more for personal knowledge at this time than professional since I am in the schools presently."
 P.M.
 (Jul.
 2023)

 "Updated research.
 Learning the OSA and Dysphagia correlation."
 J.A.
 (Jul.
 2023)